 Pope Paul VI said, "if you want peace work for justice."
 We in the Vianney Family believe that in order to bring social and economic justice to the world, we must first teach our students the value of serving the less fortunate.

 St. John Vianney High School's Student Service Learning Program requires each freshman and sophomore student to perform 20 hours of community service each year.
 Juniors must complete 60 hours of service and have a two-week release time at the end of May for direct service to those in need.
 Service Immersion Trips are offered during spring break or summer.
 Recent trips have included Jamaica, Appalachia, New Orleans and Mexico.

 St. John Vianney High School requires that Juniors participate in a Service Project during the second semester of their Junior year.
 It is a two-week service learning experience that addresses the Marianist calls to Educate for Service, Justice and Peace, Adaptation and Change and Formation in Faith.
-The purpose of the Social Service Project is to:
+The purpose of the Social Service Project or SSP is to:

 By witnessing the needs of their fellow citizens, our students build an understanding of the plight of the working poor and of the need for the justice for all people, especially those about whom Jesus spoke when he preached, "What you do the least of my people, so you do unto me."
 (Mt 25:45) Through their service, students at St. John Vianney High School experience building the Kingdom of God on Earth.